sweenejp/mnca-message-board-template/posts/animal-body-plans-part-2-unit-3-lesson-3.md

 <div class="youtube-container"><iframe class="responsive-iframe" src="https://www.youtube.com/embed/QPvhl66QCqo" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>

 In the next few lessons we will be learning more about specific phyla within the triploblastic group.
-But if you are curious to learn more about sea sponges and jellyfish
+But if you are curious to learn more about sea sponges and jellyfish, check out these two videos.
+These would be good resources to use for your upcoming portfolio as well!

+## Sponges

+## Cnidarians